jdtsmith/kind-icon/README.md

 </div>

-In recent versions you can use icons from other "collections" supported by svg-lib; just at a `:collection` key to `kind-icon-mapping` (see above).
+In recent versions you can use icons from other "collections" supported by svg-lib; just add a `:collection` key to `kind-icon-mapping` (see above).

 ### Old School: Text-based Icons